 Step 4: Register Your Business in Arkansas

-Even though Arkansas doesn’t require a locksmith license, you still need to set up your business properly.
+Even though Arkansas does not require a locksmith license, you still need to set up your business properly.

 Choose Your Business Structure

-Most locksmiths start as sole proprietors because it’s simple.
-You’re personally liable for everything, but you can use your own Social Security number for taxes.
+Most locksmiths start as sole proprietors because it is simple.
+You are personally liable for everything, but you can use your own Social Security number for taxes.

 Register Your DBA (Doing Business As)

-If you want to operate as “Arkansas Lock & Key” instead of “John Smith,” you need to file a DBA with your county clerk.
+If you want to operate as “Arkansas Lock and Key” instead of “John Smith,” you need to file a DBA with your county clerk.

-The process varies slightly by county, but it’s generally straightforward.
-You’ll pay a $25 filing fee at the county clerk’s office where you operate your business.
+The process varies slightly by county, but it is generally straightforward.
+You will pay a $25 filing fee at the county clerk’s office where you operate your business.
 The registration lasts five years before you need to renew.

 Get Business Insurance

 General liability insurance protects you if you damage someone’s property while working.
-Costs run $400 to $1,000 per year for basic coverage.
+Costs run $400 to $1,000 a year for basic coverage.

-Many commercial clients won’t hire you without proof of insurance.
-It’s also required if you want to apply for certain business licenses or city permits.
+Many commercial clients will not hire you without proof of insurance.
+It is also required if you want to apply for certain business licenses or city permits.

 Bonding is different from insurance but equally important.
-Some customers, especially commercial ones, want to see that you’re bonded.
-It proves you’re trustworthy and protects them if you steal something.
+Some customers, especially commercial ones, want to see that you are bonded.
+It proves you are trustworthy and protects them if you steal something.

 Apply for Local Permits